Full spoilers for The Handmaid’s Tale Season 3.

 What Is Mayday In The Handmaid’s Tale?
 Gilead’s Blind Spot

 Mayday is the underground resistance network fighting Gilead from inside the system.
-It matters in Season 3 because June’s personal grief becomes part of a larger rebellion, and Angel’s Flight proves that Gilead can still be wounded by the people it underestimates.
+In Season 3, Mayday matters because June’s personal grief becomes part of a larger rescue effort, and Angel’s Flight proves that Gilead can still be wounded by the people it underestimates.

 Why Did Serena Turn Fred In?